techspire01/ev_sales/README.md

 ## How to Run / Use

 1. Clone the repository.
-2. Ensure required libraries are installed (list them in `requir.txt` if not already).
+2. Ensure required libraries are installed (list them in `re.txt` if not already).
 3. Run `ev.py` to process data and generate outputs.
 4. View the generated report (`EV_Sales_Analysis_Report.html`) or PDF version.